CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/040-configure-email.md

 ## Email configuration - Kubernetes

-When using Kubernetes the SMTP setting can be configured in the `values.yaml`.
+When using Kubernetes, the SMTP setting can be configured in the `values.yaml`.
 This can be done by setting the following properties:

 ```yaml
 boostrap: